 Cherry blossom season, also known as the sakura or hanami flower-watching season, brings life and magic to Japan each spring.
 Admiring the flowers’ fleeting beauty is a practice that dates back over a thousand years.
 The small, delicate pink sakura and ume plum blossoms flower at different times throughout the season.
 The massive bloom starts in the far south, in Okinawa, and slowly works its way up to northern Japan in late May.
-It’s possible to follow Japan’s 2019 Cherry Blossom festivals all the way up Japan, but be prepared to take your time and go to with the flow, because bloom and festival dates will vary depending how warm the year has been.
+It’s possible to follow Japan’s 2020 Cherry Blossom festivals all the way up Japan, but be prepared to take your time and explore all the things to do in Japan along the way, because bloom and festival dates will vary depending how warm the year has been.

 Hanami festivals are embraced and celebrated in so many different ways, but most involve eating (often home-cooked meals) and drinking out in the parks.
 Blossom viewing areas are the perfect places for people to enjoy the transitory season together, usually accompanied by performances, stalls, and activities.
 Wander into any convenience store in March or April and you’re sure to find pink and flower-themed goods, from coffees to sandwiches.